 How to Make Garlic Knots

-- Add proofed yeast to the flour using a stand mixer and combine.
+- Make Dough.
+Add proofed yeast to the flour using a stand mixer and combine.
 Mixture will be thin and runny.
 Add egg and continue to knead dough by slowly adding remaining flour until combined.

-- Dough will pull away from sides of bowl and be soft to the touch but not sticky.
-Place dough into a greased bowl and cover with a towel and allow to rise until doubled in size.
+- Knead.
+Dough will pull away from sides of bowl and be a soft dough to the touch but not sticky.
+Place dough into a greased bowl, cover with a towel and set in a warm place.
+Allow the dough to rise until doubled in size.
 This time can vary depending on temperature of the surroundings.

-- Once garlic knots dough has doubled in size sprinkle flour on clean surface and turn out down.
-Gently roll into a log about 12-14 inches long.
-Use a food scraper or sharp knife to cut dough into 12 pieces.
+- Divide Dough.
+Once garlic knots dough has doubled in size, turn the dough onto a lightly floured surface.
+Gently roll the dough into a long rope about 12-14 inches long.
+Use a food scraper or sharp knife to cut dough into 12 equal portions.

-- Gently roll each piece into a 10-inch snake and form a knot with each piece of dough.
+- Make Knots.
+Gently roll each piece into a 10-inch snake.
+Take the rope of dough and tie it into a simple knot, just as you would tie a knot in a string.
+The dough should be loosely knotted to allow for expansion during baking.
 Ends of the knot can easily be tucked under.
-Place on cookie sheet lined with parchment paper and allow to rest for 20 minutes before baking.
+Place it on cookie sheet lined with parchment paper and allow to rest for 20 minutes (second rise) before baking.
+Place them on a parchment lined sheet pan.

-- In a separate small bowl combine the butter, garlic, salt, and Italian seasoning and mix to combine.
+- Make Garlic Butter.
+In a separate small bowl or small saucepan combine the butter, garlic, salt, and Italian seasoning and mix to combine.
 Using a pastry brush, gently brush each roll with garlic mixture allowing butter to melt and drizzle down roll.
 I also like a little fresh parsley for color.

 Garlic Knots Tips